 A study done by Northeastern University proved that these smart speakers are sometimes awakened with words that they mistake for the wake words.
 For example, your Alexa might wake at the word “exclamation” and start recording.

 Whilst the devices are convenient for turning on the radio and online shopping, the fact that they may overhear a sensitive work conversation is frightening.
-In fact, a prominent UK law firm requested that staff switch off their smart speakers when discussing client matters.
+A prominent UK law firm requested that staff switch off their smart speakers when discussing client matters.

 Although, some experts think people are overthinking it and that Google and Amazon have no interest in mining what you are talking about at home.
 We’re not sure, it’s better to be safe than sorry.